"Exploring the Vibrant Blooms at the Wooden Shoe Tulip Festival in Woodburn, Oregon"

 Another big thing is the Hot Air Balloons.
 There’s no guarantee that hot air balloons will be out while you’re visiting the Wooden Shoe Tulip Festival because they are weather-dependent.
 The farm will confirm if hot air balloons will be out on a specific day by posting information on their Facebook page.
 And if you’re wondering – yes, the hot air balloons at the Tulip Festival most definitely live up to the hype.

-If you’d like to fly in a hot air balloon while visiting the Wooden Shoe Tulip Festival in Oregon, you can contact that Hot Air Balloon Hotline at 503-877-4693.
+If you’d like to fly in a hot air balloon while visiting the Wooden Shoe Tulip Festival in Oregon, you can contact the Hot Air Balloon Hotline at 503-877-4693.

 Things to know before you go.